Eriana Blanco Shows Off Her Slender Body And Amazing Curves In A Revealing Bodysuit On Instagram

 In the snap, the stunning model could be seen rocking a printed, black-and-white chiffon bodysuit with lacy edges and a plunging neckline.
 The revealing garment allowed Eriana to show off an ample amount of cleavage as well as a glimpse of her perky breasts and bare chest.

 That’s not all, but the high-cut feature of the bodysuit also allowed the model to put her well-toned thighs on full display.
-Over all, the risqué ensemble perfectly accentuated the model’s slender figure and enviable curves, something that fans immediately fell in love with as indicated in the comments section.
+Overall, the risqué ensemble perfectly accentuated the model’s slender figure and enviable curves, something that fans immediately fell in love with as indicated in the comments section.

-In terms of cosmetics, Eriana stayed true to her signature style and opted for a full face of makeup, which included a nude-pink shade of lipstick, a slick of light-pink blusher, gray eyeshadow to match her lingerie and lots of mascara to accentuate her eyelashes.
+In terms of cosmetics, Eriana stayed true to her signature style and opted for a full face of makeup, which included a nude-pink shade of lipstick, a slick of light-pink blusher, gray eyeshadow to match her lingerie, and lots of mascara to accentuate her eyelashes.

 To keep it simple, yet sexy, the model decided to ditch accessories.
 She wore her raven-colored tresses down and allowed them to cascade over her left arm and shoulder.